MisakaSophia/thermalmonitordDisabler/README.md

 A tool used to disable thermalmonitord to prevent throttling and screen dimming when iOS devices overheat.
 You can also disable OTA and UsageTrackingAgent with this.

-Works on all versions below iOS 18.1 beta 4, disabling thermal monitor may not work completely on A15+ devices.
+Works on all versions below iOS 18.1 beta 4, Thermal throttling may be unable to be completely disabled on A15+ devices.

 <img src="/images/overview.png" style="height:300px;">